manjugb/cgm-QandA/READMEQA.md

 # Command Line:
-Download this project unzip and save into local folder where maven and java installed on window command line go to folder run mvn clean test
+Download this project unzip and save into local folder where maven and java installed on window command line go to folder run mvn clean test if want run commandline runner and test both on the same line  using this on command line "mvn spring-boot:run || mvn clean verify or clean test or clean package

 # Ecliplse:
 Install spring-boot from eclipse market to run from spring-boot